couchbaselabs/node-ottoman/vuepress/guides/document.md

 const stories = await Story.find({ title: 'Casino Royale' }, {populate: 'author', populateMaxDeep: 2})
 ```

-In the above example ottoman will populate all references on story and story children.
+In the above example Ottoman will populate all references on story and story children.
-Doesn't matter if they are single or array references.
+It doesn't matter if they are single or array references.

 ::: warning
-Beware from setting a large integer value on populate `deep` argument, it could affected the query performance.
+Beware from setting a large integer value on populate `deep` argument, it could affect the query performance.
 :::